Helianthus silphioides Nutt.Rosinweed Sunflower | |

 Flowers - Ray florets 12-15, sterile, the corolla 1.5-2.0 cm long, glabrous or the outer surface with inconspicuous, short, slender hairs along the veins.
 Disc florets perfect, the corollas 6-7 mm long, reddish brown to dark purple at the tips, the lobes and tip of the tube often minutely hairy on the outer surface.
 Pappus of 2 scales 2.5-3.0 mm long, these lanceolate to narrowly triangular, sometimes with an irregular pair of small basal lobes, tapered to a sharply pointed, often minutely awnlike tip.

-Fruits - Achenes 3.0-4.5 mm long, narrowly wedge-shaped to narrowly obovate, flattened but sometimes more or less 4-angled in cross-section, the tip and margins moderately to densely pubescent with short, ascending hairs, the surface otherwise glabrous, uniformly dark brown or more commonly with fine, darker and lighter brown mottling.
 Flowering - August - October.
 Habitat - Streambanks, sand prairies, upland forest openings, fields, fencerows, roadsides.
 Typically on acid soils.
 Origin - Native to the U.S. Lookalikes - Other species of Helianthus and Silphium.
 Other info. - This showy species can be found in the extreme south of Missouri, particularly toward the southeastern corner.
 It is a relatively uncommon species, with a total range restricted to a few states in the lower U.S. Midwest and Gulf Coast states.
 The plant is recognized by its showy yellow-rayed heads with brown centers, rounded involucral bracts, and broad leaves with very rough surfaces.
+The leaves are usually predominantly opposite, although plants will often produce a number of alternate nodes as well, so this character must be interpreted with caution.
 The plant is attractive, and according to Steyermark, does well in cultivation.
-Photographs taken off Hwy C., Carter County, MO., 8-31-03 (DETenaglia); also in Stoddard County, MO, 9-7-2019 (SRTurner). |
+Photographs taken off Hwy C., Carter County, MO., 8-31-03 (DETenaglia); also in Stoddard County, MO, 9-7-2019; and near Harrison, AR, 9-6-2024 (SRTurner). |